Radio broadcast assistant

 Career prospects

-Staff turnover is rapid in the radio industry, and especially in local radio where the average length of time in a role is around two to three years.
+Staff turnover is rapid in the industry, especially in local radio where the average length of time in a role is around two to three years.
 This is due to many using it as a stepping stone to either national radio or television work.
 Progression in a large organisation, such as the BBC, may take longer because of the extensive competition compared to a local radio station.

 Other career paths for similar roles include becoming a technical studio manager, music programmer, presenter, journalist, editor or researcher.